briskt/docs.fyne.io/content/docs/container/box.md

 horizontal and vertical.
 A box layout arranges all elements in a single row or column with optional spaces to assist alignment.

-A horizontal box layout, created with `layout.NewHBoxLayout()` creates an arrangement of items in a single row.
+A horizontal box layout, created with `layout.NewHBoxLayout()`, creates an arrangement of items in a single row.
 Every item in the box will have its width set to its `MinSize().Width` and the height will be equal for all items, the largest of all the `MinSize().Height` values.